Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Discussion

 \section{Discussion}

-We have proven that simple biological constraints like nonnegativity and energy efficiency lead to disentangling, and empirically verified this in machine learning and neuroscience tasks, leading to a new understanding of functional cell types.
+We have proven that simple biological constraints like nonnegativity and energy efficiency lead to disentanglement, and empirically verified this in machine learning and neuroscience tasks, leading to a new understanding of functional cell types.
 We now consider some more neuroscience implications.

 \textbf{Representing categories.} Our theory additionally says that representations of individual categories should be encoded in separate neural populations (disentangled; see Appendix \ref{Appendix:Categorical} \footnotemark.).
-This provides a potential explanation for "grandmother cells" that selectively represent specific concepts or categories \citep{quiroga_invariant_2005}, and have long puzzled proponents of distributed representations.
-It further potentially explains situations where animals have been trained on multiple tasks, and different neurons are found to engage in each task \citep{rainer_selective_1998, roy_prefrontal_2010, asaad_task-specific_2000, lee_task_2022, flesch_orthogonal_2022}.
+This provides a potential explanation for "grandmother cells" that selectively represent specific concepts or categories \citep{quiroga_invariant_2005}, and have long puzzled proponents of distributed representations \footnotetext.
+It further potentially explains situations where animals have been trained on multiple tasks, and different neurons are found to engage in each task \citep{rainer_selective_1998, roy_prefrontal_2010, asaad_task-specific_2000, lee_task_2022, flesch_orthogonal_2022}. {\revision We note that while our theory says you need at least one neuron per concept that is read-out (true even without disentanglement), it does not say you need a neuron for every possible concept - only for ones that are explicitly read-out.}

 \textbf{When to disentangle?} Our theory speaks to situations in which brains or networks must generalise to new combinations of learnt factors.
-In this situation, if the input-output (or input-latent-output) transformations are linear, biological constraints will cause complete disentangling of the networks.
-When the mappings are nonlinear, we show empirically that mixed selectivity exists, but gradually de-mixes as layers approach the output (in supervised), or latent (in unsupervised) network layers.
+In this situation, if the input-output (or input-latent-output) transformations are linear, biological constraints will cause complete disentanglement of the networks.
+When the mappings are nonlinear, we show empirically that mixed-selectivity exists, but gradually de-mixes as layers approach the output (in supervised), or latent (in unsupervised), layers.

 Optimising for low firing contrasts with previous ideas which instead optimise for linear read-out.
-This latter situation is akin to kernel regression, where mixed selectivity through random expansion increases the dimensionality of neural representations, allowing simple linear read-outs in the high dimensional space to perform arbitrary nonlinear operations on the original low dimensional space.
+This latter situation is akin to kernel regression, where mixed-selectivity through random expansion increases the dimensionality of neural representations, allowing simple linear read-outs in the high dimensional space to perform arbitrary nonlinear operations on the original low dimensional space.